kgashok/project-ideas/ias/pointerGlossary.md

 What does the above function do?
 1. Will not compile
 2. Will execute forever
-3. Calculates the length of string
+3. Calculates the length of `arr`
+4. None of the above

 ### What next?